Eduard Müller (sculptor)

-Eduard Müller (born 9 August 1828 in Hildburghausen; died 29 December 1895 in Rome) was a German sculptor.
+Eduard Müller (9 August 1828 in Hildburghausen – 29 December 1895 in Rome) was a German sculptor.

 Biography

 His first occupation was that of a cook in the ducal kitchen at Coburg, and he practised his trade subsequently in Munich and Paris, and thence went to Antwerp, where, on the advice of the sculptor Joseph Geefs, he proceeded to study at the Academy in 1850.
 Two years afterwards he continued his studies in Brussels, and in 1857 settled permanently in Rome.
 Among his pupils was Cesare Aureli.

 Works

 Masterly composition, great truthfulness to life, and a high degree of technical perfection are the chief characteristics of his ideal figures and mythological groups, the best known of which include: